Johann Friedrich Krummnow: Founding of Herrnhut

 By 1851 Krummnow had moved to the Melbourne suburb of Collingwood where he worked as a tailor, cobbler and preacher.
 He then moved to Germantown (later called Grovedale), near Geelong, which had been established by Lutherans in 1849.
-In 1852 a group of German migrants, led by Krummnow, pooled their resources and purchased 1584 acre of land near Mount Rouse, in western Victoria about 3 mi north-west from Penshurst.
+In 1852 a group of German migrants, led by Krummnow, pooled their resources.
+On 27 May 1853, they purchased 1584 acre of land near Mount Rouse, in western Victoria about 3 mi north-west from Penshurst.
 As the leader and a naturalised British subject, the title deeds were in Krummnow's name.
 The settlers erected a number of stone dwellings, including a church described by the Belfast Gazette in 1857 (reprinted in The Argus) as a "very substantial stone church ... [it] is 60 feet long by 27 feet in width, and the roof is 40 feet from the floor ... cost of the building, we are informed, has been nearly £1,800".
 The settlement was named Herrnhut – after a Moravian Brethren refuge in Saxony – and numbered less than 40 individuals.
 The Belfast Gazette further praised "the people, proverbially sober and industrious, are prospering as they deserve to do".

 The farm predominantly ran sheep but also had a small number of cattle and horses.
 Krummnow became an accomplished shearer – giving demonstrations to local farmers.
 Soon, however, the harmony of the group was interrupted by a dispute about the ownership of the Herrnhut land.
 Krummnow had made the title of sale in his name alone, despite having used funds from the community to purchase the land.
 His refusal to change this prompted several members to leave the community and leave with nothing.
 Other Lutherans in the district were discontent with Krummnow, after his group had purchased some 200 Queensland cattle, "a number of these Lutherans with whips and dogs drove the cattle at a gallop to the Station.
 The cattle were nearly fat, with the result (that) the whole mob died before morning.
 The resulting loss was 2000 pounds, a severe blow from which the Moravian never recovered".